astreum/whitepaper/README.md

 - Hash — the hash of the linked Nebula Object.
 - Name — the name of the Link.
 - Size — the cumulative size of the link.

+Puslar network will also be upgraded with index and storage routes with complementary Nebula Object message types for get and put.

 The index route stores the index of the object hash and the storage provider's id.